CoolBitX-Technology/sygna-bridge-sample/README.md

-# JavaScript Sample Sygna Bridge VASP Server
+# Nodejs Sample Sygna Bridge VASP Server

 This is a sample Sygna Bridge VASP Server implemented with Nodejs.

-## What is a Sygna Bridge
+## Sygna Bridge

 Sygna Bridge is a regulatory compliance solution of crypto asset transaction between VASPs.
 You can find a more complete introducion about Sygna Bridge at [Sygna Bridge API Doc](https://coolbitx.gitlab.io/sygna/bridge/api/#sygna-bridge).